fnx-io/fnx_router/README.md

 			...

 Elements create a tree hierarchy of _routing nodes_ (subtree of DOM, if you want).
-Their full route depends on route of their parents (and recursively up to the root element).
+Their absolute route depends on route of their parents (and recursively up to the root element).

-	<fnx-router> <!-- this is a routing root and it has no route, it will be visible always -->
+	<fnx-router> <!-- this is a routing root and it has no
+	                  "route" attribute , it will be visible always -->

 		<fnx-router route="amazing"> <!-- visible on #/amazing -->

 			<fnx-router route="stuff"> <!-- visible on #/amazing/stuff -->

 				<fnx-router route="vol1"> <!-- visible on #/amazing/stuff/vol1 -->

 Level separator `/` is a constant provided by *fnx_router*.